junxit/us-congress-bills-111/bill.md

 legis-num: H.R.
 1388
 congress: 111th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 1388

-> To reauthorize and reform the national service laws.
+That the bill from the House of Representatives (H.R.
+1388) entitled “An Act to reauthorize and reform the national service laws.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title; table of contents

-- **(a)** *Short Title* This Act may be cited as the “Generations Invigorating Volunteerism and Education Act” or the “GIVE Act”.
+- **(a)** *Short Title* This Act may be cited as the “Serve America Act”.
-- **(b)** *Table of Contents* The table of contents for this Act is as follows:
+- **(b)** *Table of Contents* The table of contents of this Act is as follows: